lionandbull/Calendar-Management-Systems-Cloud-Based/README.md

 # Could based Calendar Management Systems
 This could-based Calendar Management System (CMS) can help users to manage their meetings.
-The final version would be same as when2meet.com.

-After creating a personal calendar or uploading a existing calender, organizor and users can schedule meetings simultaneous.
+Once created a personal calendar or uploading a existing calender, organizor and users can schedule meetings simultaneous.